benvalkin/wtf-is-forge/how-to-make-items-speedrun.md

-## How to make basic items
+## How to make basic items (speedrun)
-This will show you how to create basic inert items that don't do anything.
+This will show you how to create basic inert items that don't do anything as quick and easy as possible.

 ## Step 1: Make a Creative Tab for your mod
 This is necessary because all your items need to be registered with some sort of Creative Mode tab.